rgbond/chasing-cats/README.md

 # chasing-cats
-Jetson cat chasing: Turn on the lawn sprinkler when a neural net sees a cat
+Jetson cat chasing: Turn on the lawn sprinkler when a neural net sees a cat.

-A collection of utilities useful for working with segmented images and the fcn variant of Caffe and the code I use for the system.
+A collection of utilities useful for working with segmented images and the fcn variant of Caffe.

     photon:
     cat_sprinkler.cpp       Firmware for the photon